callahanchris/callahanchris.github.io/source/_posts/2014-10-08-behind-the-scenes-of-the-has-many-active-record-association.markdown

 But we probably don't want to do this!
 The original way is way more readable, conventional, and extensible.

-Knowing that `has_many` is a class method defined somewhere in ActiveRecord helped a lot to narrow things down.
+Knowing that `has_many` is a class method defined somewhere in Active Record helped a lot to narrow things down.
 From here, it was very easy to track the method definition down by doing a global search for `def has_many` on the codebase using Command + Shift + f in Sublime Text!
-Only one result appeared -- a two-line method on line 1245 of the `rails/activerecord/lib/active_record/associations.rb` file ([github](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/associations.rb#L1245)), fittingly located inside the `ActiveRecord::Associations::ClassMethods` module:
+Only one result appeared -- a [two-line method](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/associations.rb#L1245) in the `ActiveRecord::Associations::ClassMethods` module:

 ```ruby
 def has_many(name, scope = nil, options = {}, &extension)